mpuchyr/fetch-rewards-coding-exercise/README.md

 This project was created for a Fetch Rewards coding exercise to retrieve data from a provided API and display the information in a sorted, easy-to-read list.

+The data is broken up into four separate sections, based on list id.
+The data is then sorted by each item's name and display in a list within that section.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts